Kernel Mean Embedding of Distributions: A Review and Beyond: Reproducing Kernel Hilbert Spaces

 where $\phi(\x) := k_{\x}$ is the feature map $\phi:\inspace\rightarrow\mathcal{\hbspace}$.
 As mentioned earlier, we call $\phi$ a \emph{canonical feature map} associated with $\hbspace$ essentially because when we apply the function $k(\x,\y)$ in the learning algorithms, the data points are implicitly represented by a function $k_{\x}$ in the feature space.
 As we will see in Section \ref{sec:marginal-embedding}, the kernel mean embedding is defined by means of $k_{\x}$ and can itself be viewed as a canonical feature map of the probability distribution.

 The RKHS $\hbspace$ is fully characterized by the reproducing kernel $k$.
-In fact, the RKHS uniquely determines $k$, and vice versa, as stated in the following theorem which is due to \citet{aronszajn50reproducing}: \begin{shadowbox} \begin{theorem} For every positive definite function $k(\cdot,\cdot)$ on $\inx\times\inx$ there exists a unique RKHS with $k$ as its reproducing kernel.
+In fact, the RKHS uniquely determines $k$, and vice versa, as stated in the following theorem which is due to \citet{aronszajn50reproducing}: \begin{shadowbox} \begin{theorem} For every positive definite function $k(\cdot,\cdot)$ on $\inx\times\inx$ there exists a unique (up to isometric isomorphism) RKHS with $k$ as its reproducing kernel.
 Conversely, the reproducing kernel of an RKHS is unique and positive definite. \end{theorem} \end{shadowbox}

 It can be shown that the kernel $k$ generates the RKHS, \ie, $\hbspace = \overline{\text{span}\{k(\x,\cdot)\; | \, \x\in\inspace\}}$, where the closure is taken w.r.t. the RKHS norm \citep[Chapter 1, Theorem 3]{Berlinet04:RKHS}.
-For example, the RKHS of the translation invariant kernel $k(\x,\y)=\varphi(\x-\y)$ on $\rr^d$ consists of functions whose smoothness is determined by the decay rate of the Fourier transform of $\varphi$.
+For example, the RKHS of the translation invariant kernel $k(\x,\y)=\psi(\x-\y)$ on $\rr^d$ consists of functions whose smoothness is determined by the decay rate of the Fourier transform of $\psi$.
 The Mat\'{e}rn kernel \eqref{eq:matern} generates spaces of differentiable functions known as the \emph{Sobolev spaces} \citep{Adams03:Sobolev}.
 Detailed exposition on RKHSs can be found in \citet{Scholkopf01:LKS} and \citet{Berlinet04:RKHS}, for example.